 Those students who complete the Accepted Student Packet requirements when due will be registered in their classes and housing by May.

 Pratt Institute’s PreCollege summer program encourages students to develop creative and intellectual freedom within a structured campus experience.
 Our Brooklyn campus is located in the active urban setting of New York City.
-While the program offers scheduled classes, lectures, social events, and activities, there are opportunities for students to explore the city independently.
-Although most expectations for our PreCollege students mirror those of our matriculated students, special rules do apply to PreCollege students; these include, but are not limited to, an evening curfew for residential students and immediate dismissals for any student found with illegal substances.
+While the program offers scheduled classes, social events, and enrichment activities, there are opportunities for students to explore the city independently.
+Although most expectations for our PreCollege students mirror those of our matriculated students, special rules do apply to PreCollege students; these include, but are not limited to, an evening curfew for residential students and immediate dismissals for any student found with prohibited substances.

 Residential Life and Housing

 Students who sign up for housing on the Brooklyn campus are subject to a strictly enforced curfew of 11 PM throughout the duration of the program.
-When not in class, Studio Space, nor participating in a mandatory activity, residential students are allowed to come and go from campus until curfew.
+When not in a class, Studio Space, nor participating in a mandatory activity, residential students are allowed to come and go from campus until curfew.

 Health and Counseling

 Pratt Institute is concerned about both the health and happiness of our PreCollege students.
 Sharing health information with Pratt’s Health and Counseling Services will make sure PreCollege students feel and perform their best this summer.
+To learn about Health services at Pratt, please check out their webpage or contact them at email@example.com.
+To find out about counseling services at Pratt please visit their webpage or contact them at firstname.lastname@example.org.

 Health Insurance REQUIREMENT